bitsurgeon/bitsurgeon.github.io/README.md

 # Welcome to Yongzhi's Portfolio

-## This page serves as a master index for the source codes, wikis, thoughts and ideas that were created and developed during my professional career.
+## This page serves as an index page.
+It represents a subset of the projects, wikis, thoughts and ideas that were created and developed during my professional career.

 ---